Bob Hannum Polishes Historic Markers in Time for the 250th

 • Restoration at the Denver International Airport

 Some drawings needed to be carefully cleaned of bugs, dust, and mold.
 The artist was consulted before the removal of any blemishes to be certain that such marks were not part of the artwork.
+Fixative was re-applied to surfaces without disturbing delicate elements such as copper foil, oil stick, chalk, pencil, and charcoal.

 Finally, all artworks were recorded in detail as part of a larger project to register all of the artist's lifetime of artwork, installations, exhibitions, and sales including hundreds of drawings and sculpture.